|

 While the profession of personal life coaching is relatively new, it is a familiar relationship in other venues.
 To most of us, the word "coach" immediately brings athletics to mind and, in fact, professional athletes - the best in their fields - always work with a coach.
 This coaching relationship provides feedback, motivation, support, and the development of new skills.
 We are well acquainted with how coaching works in sports with its emphasis on going for goals, doing our very best, and teamwork.
 If we want to improve our tennis game, we might work with a tennis coach.
 He or she would give us specific feedback about our backhand, for example.
 Often after only a few lessons we begin to hit better strokes, more accurately placed, and with a power we didn't have before.
 Coaching for sports is well understood and has many similarities to Personal Coaching with the one exception that sports coaching is very much focused on win/lose competitions.
 Instead, personal coaching looks for win/win outcomes.

+Finally, it's important to acknowledge from the outset what personal coaching is not.
 Coaching is not a substitute for psychotherapy.
 Coaching is for high-functioning individuals who are striving toward self-actualization in their lives and careers.
 Unlike most therapists, coaches don't focus on issues of the past, instead the emphasis is on the present and, most importantly, the future.
 There are many invaluable interventions for clinical depression, substance abuse, and other significant psychological difficulties but personal coaching is not among them.
 Individuals experiencing these kinds of problems should seek help from qualified, professional psychotherapists.
 Although I am trained in psychotherapy, I do not engage in the practice of psychotherapy with my coaching clients.
 I will be happy to make an appropriate referral when necessary.

 As a personal coach, I work in partnership with my clients on broadly described issues ("I want more meaning in my life") and very specific ones ("I need to sharpen my organizational skills").